LivingLegacyMedia/vowbound/chapter_07.md

 "Yes," Cassian agreed quietly.
 "It is.
 But it's also necessary.
 You lose nothing—he was going to be executed anyway.
 Instead, you gain an experienced commander who can't be turned, and critical intelligence about your enemy.
 Lord Corvan loses much that matters to him, but he is allowed to live.
 To serve.
 He can redeem himself through years of loyal service, knowing he once had children but unable to remember why he cared about them."

 He looked at Corvan.
 "It's a cruel mercy.
-But keeps much more than he would if executed."
+But you keep much more than you would if executed."

 Corvan's face had gone pale.
 "My children.
 You want me to forget my children?"